opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To Separate Colors of an image into separate image files:**

-    - Right-click the file you want and choose **Separate Colors...** from the menu that opens.
+    1. Right-click the file you want and choose **Separate Colors...** from the menu that opens.
 The Separate Colors window shows, where you can select several options for the operation.

+    2. Choose the appropriate preview and separation options for the desired result.

+    3. Press the **Separate** button to execute the color separation job.

+    4. Close the window by pressing the **Close** button.

 .. _exposing_levels: